 Though it’s a smaller appliance (perfect for tiny apartments) it is still powerful enough to make a variety of smoothies, fresh juices, or sorbets.
 Dash’s machine is strong enough to juice ginger, carrots, and beets, among a variety of other fruits, vegetables, nuts, and treats.
 It’s compact, so it’s perfect for counters in smaller kitchens or for packing on the go.

 Good to Know: “I really enjoy beet juice, carrot, and kale.
-These are all delicious and great for cocktails as well as for your body and mind,” says Velasquez.
+These are all delicious and great for cocktails,” says Velasquez.

 Best for Fruit Juice: Breville Juice Fountain